List of current NHL captains and alternate captains: Alternate captains

-All thirty-two NHL teams have named at least the regulation two alternate captains.
-Of the eighty-seven alternate captains, forty-six of them have been with their team for their entire NHL career.
+Thirty-one of the thirty-two NHL teams have named at least the regulation two alternate captains, with the Calgary Flames being the exception.
+Of the seventy-nine alternate captains, forty-two of them have been with their team for their entire NHL career.
 Teams that have named more than the regulation two alternate captains (or three in the case of teams without a captain) are required to rotate the two (or three) "A"s between those players by methods of their choosing.
 The current longest-tenured alternate captain in the league is Evgeni Malkin of the Pittsburgh Penguins, who has served in that role since 2008.